brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/README.md

 Now, you're all set to leverage the power of these PowerShell scripts for efficient Windows Server administration.
 Feel free to explore and customize them to suit your specific needs.

-For questions or further assistance, you can reach out to me at luizhamilton.lhr@gmail.com or join my WhatsApp channel: [WhatsApp Channel](https://whatsapp.com/channel/0029VaEgqC50G0XZV1k4Mb1c).
+For questions or further assistance, you can reach out to me at luizhamilton.lhr@gmail.com or join my WhatsApp channel: [PowerShell-Br](https://whatsapp.com/channel/0029VaEgqC50G0XZV1k4Mb1c).